katademy-decks/kafka/README.md

+169 questions and answers about Apache Kafka and growing.
+Download the [flashcards](https://github.com/devsplit/kafka-faq/releases) for spaced repetition!

 # kafka-faq

-Questions and answers about Apache Kafka, currently 169 and growing.
-[Flashcards](https://github.com/devsplit/kafka-faq/releases) included!

 <details>
 <summary>When a _____ detects a quota violation, it computes and returns the amount of delay needed to bring the violating client under its quota.
 It then _____ to the client, refusing to process requests from it until the delay is over.
 The client will also refrain from sending further requests to the broker during the delay.&nbsp;</summary>